Corbières Massif

 The Corbières Massif (Massif des Corbières [masif de kɔʁbjɛʁ]; Corberes; Corbièras) is a mountain range in the Pre-Pyrenees.
 It is the only true foothill of the Pyrenees on their northern side.

 Geography

 The Corbières are a mountain region in the Languedoc-Roussillon in southeastern France, located in the departements of Aude and Pyrénées-Orientales.

 The river Aude borders the Corbières to the west and north, and the river Agly more or less to the south.
 The eastern border is the Mediterranean Sea.
-The eastern part of the Corbières bordering the Mediterranean and the Etangs is also known as the Corbières Maritimes, and has a special kind of climate and typical vegetation (thermo-mediterranean vegetation) which cannot be found in the western part.
+The eastern part of the Corbières bordering the Mediterranean and the Etangs is also known as the Corbières Maritimes; its climate and vegetation (thermo-mediterranean vegetation) are distinct from those in the western part.

 The highest point of the Corbières is the 1,230 m high Pic de Bugarach.

+History

+In August 2025, a wildfire started in the Corbières, thought to be the worst fire in over 50 years on the French Mediterranean coast.